Gumichan01/lunatix/README.md

 However, the source code is still compilable with g++, but you will have to modify the Makefile to compile.

-**WARNING: Lua is not supported in this version.
-The support has been removed.**

 Requirements:
  - SDL 2.0.3+
  - OpenGL 3.1+

 If you want to generate the engine libraries you just need to execute the following command: